The Best Grand Canyon Viewpoints From North Rim

 It’s an easy and short hike.
 The trailhead is on the Grand Canyon Lodge, and it’s only 3 miles hike.
 The elevation is 8,160 feet, gain 100 feet.
 This trail follows the canyon rim to the North Rim Campground.
 The views of North Rim are beautiful.

 North Kaibab Trail from North Rim

 The trailhead starts in Grand Canyon North Rim, and it’s a strenuous trail.
-Distance and hiking times vary a lot; it depends on you, how long you want to hike.
+Distance and hiking times vary a lot; it depends on you, and how long you want to hike.
 You need a permit for this trail if you’re going to stay overnight.
-The elevation is 8240 feet, and gain is -5,760 feet.
+The elevation is 8240 feet, and the gain is -5,760 feet.
 It is the only maintained trail into the canyon from North Rim.
-Even a short hike to Coconino Overlook (1,4 miles round-trip) or Supai Tunnel (4 miles round trip) can give you an appreciation for the canyon’s abundant natural beauty and immense size.
+Even a short hike to Coconino Overlook (1,4 miles round-trip) or Supai Tunnel (4 miles round-trip) can give you an appreciation for the canyon’s abundant natural beauty and immense size.
 You can also take a strenuous 9,4 mile round hike to Roaring Springs, or a two- to three-day round trip trek to Bright Angel Campground, 14 miles below the North Rim at the canyon’s bottom.
 But remember that you need a permit.

 |Best Easy Day Hiking Guide||Grand Canyon Trail Map 2020||Hiking Grand Canyon 2020||Hiking the Grand Canyon|

 Cape Final Trail from the North Rim area